Yōsuke Kubozuka: Career

 Since then, Kubozuka took on projects starring in Ping Pong, Kyoki no Sakura as well as Samurai Resurrection.

 He also appeared in films such as Tokyo Island, Monsters Club, Helter Skelter, and the 2016 remake of Silence directed by Martin Scorsese.

 Kubozuka has also been pursuing his career as a reggae musician by the name 'Manji Line' (卍 LINE) since 2006.

 Personal life

 Kubozuka graduated from Kanagawa Prefectural Yokosuka High School.
-He married in May 2003 and had one son.
+He married a non-celebrity woman in May 2003 and had one son.
 In 2004, he survived after falling 26 metres from his 9th floor apartment.
-On July 12, 2012, Kubozuka announced through his official website that he had divorced his wife a month earlier.
-Kubozuka has official custody of his son.
+On July 12, 2012, Kubozuka announced through his official website that he had divorced his wife a month earlier, and that he has official custody of his son.
 Kubozuka remarried in December 2015, a daughter was born in 2017.